 Dealing with a Fever:

 Patients in Europe who have been given Ibuprofen, or similar NSAID compounds, have been seemingly recovering less well.
 This data is still evolving, but is not terribly surprising, as these drugs’ main mechanism of action is the suppression on the innate immune response, or in other words “inflammation”.
-There is some new evidence that Naprosyn (Aleve) may be helpful if you get sick, but this is prelimary and isn’t the same as Motrin.
+There is some new evidence that Naprosyn (Aleve) may be helpful if you get sick, but this is preliminary and isn’t the same as Motrin.
+It isn’t entirely clear yet, so I recommend you stick with Tylenol, but in very small amounts, here’s why:

-So, to return to fever, if you think this through, do you want a key element of your immune response dampened when you are trying to recover from a serious viral infection, even if it may alleviate some of your symptomatic discomfort?
-No. So instead they advise to use Tylenol, but is this wise?
-Probably not, see why:
+Do you want a key element of your immune response dampened when you are trying to recover from a serious viral infection, even if it may alleviate some of your symptomatic discomfort?
+No. So should you use Aleve, Ibuprofen, Tylenol or Naprosyn for fever?
+Probably not, see below as to why:

-Stay safe, stay smart and we will make it through this “shelter at home” period.
+Stay safe, stay smart and we will make it through 2020 and COVID-19.